MicrosoftDocs/azure-devops-docs/docs/package/collaborate-with-packages.md

 ## Jump in

-If you're ready to get started with package componentization, check out the [Package Management overview](overview.md).
+If you're ready to get started with package componentization, check out the [Azure Artifacts overview](overview.md).